rvirding/erlog/README.md

-There are currently 3 ways of interacting with Erlog, you can use the Erlog REPL for ad hoc testing, you can create an Erlog implementation in a closure or you can create an Erlog instance in a gen_se1rver.
+There are currently 3 ways of interacting with Erlog, you can use the Erlog REPL for ad hoc testing, you can create an Erlog implementation in a closure or you can create an Erlog instance in a gen_server.
 Which version you should use depends on your application.

 ## The Fuction interface